Medicine Overview of Piopil Tablet

 How Piopil Tablet works

-Piopil 30mg tablet is an anti-diabetic medicine.
+Piopil 30mg tablet is an anti-diabetic medication.
 It works by increasing the body's sensitivity to insulin, a natural substance that helps control blood sugar levels.

 In Depth Information on Piopil Tablet